Frequently Asked Questions

 Q. How would I go about joining KPC?

-A. For information on church membership, contact Christina Hall by email or through the church office (757)-495-1913.
+A. For information on church membership, contact Chris Greenwood by email or through the church office (757)-495-1913.

 Q. I see a lot about KPC in the community.
 What does KPC do for the local community or the world?

 A. KPC has historically had a very strong Missions presence internationally, and we work hard at serving our community here in Hampton Roads.
-Our local ministries include feeding the hungry, clothing the poor, rebuilding the community of Trailer City, blood drives, schools, sports programs, responding to local or national crisis, etc.
+Our local ministries include feeding the hungry, clothing the poor, rebuilding the community of Geneva Mobile Home Park, blood drives, schools, responding to

 Our strength is in our people who lead the 100+ ministries that comprise KPC, both at home and abroad.